 Obviously, there’s a legal aspect to this, but there is also one of comfort.

 Make sure you’re 100% happy with the fit and comfort of your lid because you’re probably going to be spending just as much time in your helmet as you are in bed!

 It doesn’t matter to me that I’m touring in mid-July, I will always have a pair of winter gloves in my top box.
 Not only will they keep me warm if the weather turns cold up in the mountains, but they will also keep me dry if I get caught in a deluge.

-They’re small, light, and take up next to zero room in my top box – therefore they will always be on my motorcycle touring checklist.
+They’re small, light, and take up next to zero room in my top box.
+Therefore they will always have a place on my motorcycle touring checklist.

-This means you get hot very easily as soon as temperature rises.
+This means you get hot as soon as the temperature rises.
 And not only this, but they are unbelievably expensive!